Contents

 Send-only

-Send-only channels are written as chan<-.
+Send-only channels can be passed to a function as chan<-.

 Let’s visualise this using the “pipe” analogy: